maexware-stefan/community_map/README.md

 ![Screenshot](https://raw.githubusercontent.com/OXIDprojects/community_map/master/assets/images/communitymap_readme.png)

-The screenshot above shows what user entries look like.
-You’ll even get your own URL for your entry, which is awesome!
-Look, this is a [link to Markus](https://friendsofredaxo.github.io/community/#staabm).
+The screen shot above shows what user entries look like.
+You’ll even get your own URL for your entry - awesome, isn't it?
+For example, this is a [link to Chris](https://oxidprojects.github.io/community_map/#code-commerce).

 ## How to add and manage your entry?

-You can add your marker to the map and manage your data by yourself.
-Learn about [3 ways how to manage your entry](https://github.com/FriendsOfREDAXO/community/tree/master/_directory)! 🚀
+You can add your own marker to the map and manage your data yourself.
+Learn about it at [3 ways how to manage your entry](https://github.com/FriendsOfREDAXO/community/tree/master/_directory)!

 ## Who’s the map for?